-'Consumer, Cards and Payments' Barclays US Consumer Bank, Barclaycard Germany, Barclays Partner Finance, Barclaycard Commercial Payments, Barclaycard Payment Solutions (including merchant acquiring) and the international Wealth business.
+'Consumer, Cards and Payments' Barclays US Consumer Bank, Payments (including merchant acquiring and commercial payments), Barclaycard Germany and the Private Bank.

-'Contingent capital notes (CCNs)' Interest bearing debt securities issued by Barclays Group or its subsidiaries that are either permanently written off or converted into an equity instrument from the issuer's perspective in the event of the Common Equity Tier 1 (CET1) ratio of the relevant Barclays Group entity falling below a specific level, or at the direction of regulators.
+'Contingent Capital Notes (CCNs)' Interest bearing debt securities issued by the Barclays Group or its subsidiaries that are either permanently written off or converted into an equity instrument from the issuer's perspective in the event of the Common Equity Tier 1 (CET1) ratio of the relevant Barclays Group entity falling below a specific level, or at the direction of regulators.

 'Conversion Trigger' Used in the context of Contingent Capital Notes and AT1 securities.
 A capital adequacy trigger event occurs when the CET1 ratio of the bank falls below a certain level (the trigger) as defined in the Terms & Conditions of the instruments issued.
-See 'Contingent capital notes'.
+See 'Contingent Capital Notes (CCNs)'.

-'Coronavirus Business Interruption Loan Scheme (CBILS)' A loan scheme by the British Business Bank (BBB) to support UK based small and medium-sized businesses (turnover of up to £45 million)adversely impacted by COVID-19, .
-The CBILS scheme provides loans up to £5 million which are backed by an 80% government (BBB) guarantee.
-The UK government will pay interest and fees for the first 12 months on behalf of the borrowers, subject to terms and conditions.
+'Coronavirus Business Interruption Loan Scheme (CBILS)' A loan scheme by the British Business Bank (BBB) to support UK based small and medium-sized businesses (turnover of up to £45 million) adversely impacted by COVID-19.
+The CBILS scheme provides loans up to £5 million which are backed by an 80% UK Government (BBB) guarantee.
+The UK Government will pay interest and fees for the first 12 months on behalf of the borrowers, subject to terms and conditions.

-Coronavirus Large Business Interruption Loan Scheme (CLBILS)' A loan scheme by the British Business Bank (BBB) to support UK based medium-sized businesses (turnover above £45 million, but with no access to CCFF) adversely impacted by COVID-19, The CBILS scheme provides loans up to £50 million which are backed by an 80% government (BBB) guarantee.
+Coronavirus Large Business Interruption Loan Scheme (CLBILS)' A loan scheme by the British Business Bank (BBB) to support UK based medium-sized businesses (turnover above £45 million, but with no access to CCFF) adversely impacted by COVID-19, The CBILS scheme provides loans of up to £200 million which are backed by an 80% UK Government (BBB) guarantee.

 'Corporate and Investment Bank (CIB)' Barclays Corporate and Investment Bank businesses which form part of Barclays International.